GVonB/GVonB/README.md

 - Hi, I’m Gunnar
 - I’m interested in computer science, software development, video editing, foreign language, and UX design.
-- I enjoy playing video games in my free time.
+- I enjoy playing video games, studying Japanese, and working on coding projects in my free time.
 - @.flyte on Discord is the fastest way to reach me.

 <!---